zenml-io/zenml-projects/nba-pipeline/README.md

 ![local](_assets/local_stack.png)

-Let's first run the pipeline locally.

 There are limited things we can do running pipelines locally.

-Now, let's run the same pipeline on a remote Kubeflow orchestrator, with the MLflow experiment tracker, secrets manager and container registry hosted on AWS.
+We will run the pipeline on a remote Kubeflow orchestrator hosted on AWS.

 First authenticate your credentials by with: